sidhardh55/linkedin-clone/README.md

-# 🚀 LinkedIn Clone - Professional Networking Platform
+# 🚀 Pro Connect - Professional Networking Platform

 ## 📖 Project Overview

-**LinkedIn Clone** is a full-stack professional networking platform built using **Next.js**, **Node.js**, **Express.js**, and **MongoDB**.
+Pro-Connect is a full-stack professional networking platform built using **Next.js**, **Node.js**, **Express.js**, and **MongoDB**.
 The application allows users to build professional profiles, create and interact with posts, connect with professionals, exchange messages, and manage their network through a clean and responsive interface.

 The backend follows the **MVC (Model-View-Controller)** architecture, making the application scalable, maintainable, and easy to extend.
 The project demonstrates modern full-stack development concepts including authentication, RESTful APIs, Redux state management, image uploads, and database integration.